Wednesday, June 01, 2011

 Manhattan Sinking Like a Rock

-Surrounded by real-life gang violence during its original release, the 1979 Walter Hill film, THE WARRIORS is probably not the NYC film classic that will be shown anytime soon at the Bryant Park outdoor summerfest, and maybe that's why the film is still so vital and relevant, more so--now, at least-- even than the city that spawned it.
+Surrounded by real-life gang violence during its original release, the 1979 Walter Hill film, THE WARRIORS is probably not the NYC film classic that will be shown anytime soon at the Bryant Park Outdoor Summerfest, and maybe that's why the film is still so vital and relevant, more so--now, at least-- even than the city that spawned it.

 Back in 1991-1993 or so, you could still drink on the street with impunity, so long as it was in a paper bag.
 You could smoke pot all over the street and the street cops wouldn't bat an eye.
 You could blast music from your trunk and drink beers in class, and 'bridge and tunnel' didn't mean kids coming in to hang out around the multiplex on Union Square and check in with each other via constant texting, it meant coming in to get hammered.
 Everything below 14th Street became a block party, everything up to 49th Street, a yuppie drunk-a-thon.
 The Times Square area was still awash in 70s sleaze.
-If I walked to 1st Avenue down 50th Street to rent (non-X) videos I'd be--depending on what I was wearing--solicited by various well-dressed dudes in the bushes.
+If I walked to 1st Avenue down 50th Street to rent (non-X) videos I'd be--depending on if I was wearing jean shorts or not--solicited by various well-dressed dudes in the bushes.
 And of course, everyone smoked cigarettes ($2 a pack) everywhere (no age limit to smoke - cigarette machines), and danced without cabaret licenses... life was a ball.

 All....gone...like tears... washed in rain.

-Times Square on New Years is now a family -friendly, drug free zone of 'fun' and standing in the cold for upwards of six hours at a crack, for no discernible reason except to be 'part' of it, to say 'we were there.'
-The origins for this celebration stem from the days when everyone drank and smoked on the street, so it made a lot more sense.
-I imagine, say, Dodge City, and word gets out how authentic and cool it is, so families start coming to visit, so the new laws forbid guns, drinking, gambling, smoking, prostitution, and anything else that might alarm the provincial visitors and their kids.
+The origin of the ball drop celebration stems from the days when everyone drank, danced, and smoked on the street so it made a lot more sense to be outside in the cold.
+Imagine Dodge City, a dangerous lawless zone of sin, word gets out how authentic and cool it is, so families start coming to visit, so the new laws forbid guns, drinking, gambling, smoking, prostitution, and anything else that might alarm the provincial visitors and their kids, who bring money galore.
 Naturally the cowboys leave, so Dodge becomes an empty tourist trap where families can come and pay $10 to look at the chair Wyatt Earp once sat in, while paying $8 for a warm mug of warm sarsaparilla.
+Then of course they hire actors to play cowboys, shooting cap guns at each other in the street.
+Even the horses snort at it all.
+That's New York City under our loathsome twins of anti-evil, Giuliani and Bloomberg.

 I remember when THE WARRIORS (1979) was released and the newspaper ran big scary ads with the poster at left, and gang violence was rumored to erupting at screenings.
 The suburbs were scared!